AjadoAduragbemi/code-timer/README.md

 # code-timer
 A way to see how much time it took a particular block of code to execute

-Sure almost every time I happen to always use the general approach (The only my dumb as could think of), This is the:
+Sure almost every time I happen to always use the general approach (The only my dumb as could think of).

+This is the:

 import time